When is the Best Time to Lay Turf in the UK?

 Preparation is Key

 It’s as important to prepare the ground ready for the new turf as it is to lay the turf at the right time of year.
-The right topsoil should be used in preparation, for more information on topsoil read our recent blog, Everything You Need To Know About Buying Topsoil.
+The right topsoil should be used in preparation, for more information on topsoil read our blog, Everything You Need To Know About Buying Topsoil.

 - Water your new lawn as soon as it’s laid to help it settle.
 You should also water your lawn daily if there is not adequate rainfall to do this for you.